subrata-samanta/multi-Modal-rag/README.md

 ## Features

 - **Multimodal Document Processing**: Handles PDF and PPTX files using vision models
+- **No External Dependencies**: Uses PyMuPDF for PDF processing (no poppler required)
 - **Structured Content Extraction**: Separates text, tables, and visual information
-- **Optimized Retrieval**: Context-aware retrieval based on question type
+- **LLM-Driven Retrieval**: Uses Gemini to analyze query intent and optimize retrieval
 - **Comprehensive Q&A**: Answers questions using text, tabular, and visual data
 - **Clean Architecture**: Modular design for easy maintenance and extension